-Many of our remaining resources are more intangible.
-For help with development, we will turn to the PrairieLearn git forum or the PrairieLearn Slack server.
+Many of our remaining resources were more intangible.
+For help with development, we used the PrairieLearn git forum and the PrairieLearn Slack server to learn more about the PrairieLearn framework.
 Being able to read posts from other developers or even pose our own questions will help us when we get stuck.
-Furthermore, we will consult the official PrairieLearn documentation, as well as the previous CPRE 2880 PrairieLearn's documentation for guides that are more tailored to our needs.
+Furthermore, we also consulted the official PrairieLearn documentation, the previous team's documentation writeups, and videos that they made on the team's youtube channel for guides on how they implemented questions and used PrairieLearn.